 I’m not saying I have steak every meal but adding extra protein: including more eggs, greek yogurt, and lean meat has helped my muscles recover faster from workouts.
 I’m not a nutritionist or dietician and don’t claim to be, I’ve just found it’s been working.
 I know a lot of people swear by chocolate milk to help with running recovery.
 I find I am recovering from workouts faster when I have a protein source within 30 minutes of running, especially long runs.

 This is an obvious one, but more sleep allows the muscles to repair and promotes recovering from workouts.
 Getting at least 8 hours of sleep has become important to me as well as muscle recovery.
 We know sleep is important, but there are so many distractions that make it difficult to get to bed.
 I try and log off the internet around 9 pm.
 Sometimes I read, sometimes I go straight to bed.

 Running helps promote running recovery?
 Only if done properly!

 This week most of my easy runs have been in the 9-10 minute pace which is fine.
 There is no point in racing training runs, that is when injuries are caused.
 If you struggle with not being able to run slower, I highly recommend leaving the watch at home.

 Recovery from anything, whether it’s a race or hard training cycle takes time.
 Just like training, there is no secret that does it all at once.

-Rest Days and Active Recovery:
+Recovering from Workouts Might Include Rest Days and Active Recovery:

-Full Rest days are needed and you shouldn’t be afraid to use them in your recovery process.
+Full rest days are needed and you shouldn’t be afraid to use them in your running recovery process.
 You don’t need to be marathon training to need rest days.
 I’ve come to learn 7 days a week of running doesn’t work for me, so adding a rest day or active recovery day helps keep me healthy.